Jayshree-S/DS_ML-Projects-Portfolio/README.md

-# ML-Course-Project
+# DS_ML-Projects-Portfolio
-This Repository contains all the project assignments I have done for different ML Courses
+This Repository contains portfolio of data science and Machine learning projects done by me for self learning purpose.